Prompting Basics

 Prompt Safety

-• Don't include untrusted user input directly in prompts
+• Do not include untrusted user input directly in prompts

 • Be cautious with LLM output that contains instructions